 Check our new 15-billion-word English corpus (enTenTen) comprised of texts from the Web until the end of 2015.

 This blog post defines what POS tags are, explains manual and automatic tagging and points readers to Sketch Engine where they can have their texts tagged automatically in many languages.
-What are POS tags?
-POS tags (or part-of-speech tags) are special labels assigned to each token (word) in a text corpus to indicate the part […]
+What is a POS tag?
+A POS tag (or part-of-speech tag) is a special label assigned to each token (word) in a text corpus to indicate […]

 Are you ready for April Fools’ day this year?
 How about April Fools’ Day CQL?
 Download the April page from our calendar with an example of a punctuation search.
 The example does work!
 No joking.
 Sketch Engine is a serious tool after all.

 After improving tools for processing Danish, we are coming with a new version of the Danish Corpus from the web.
 Texts in this 2-billion-word Danish corpus were downloaded in December 2017.